 - Hypnobabies (here)

 - Birth Boot Camp (here)

 - Birthing from Within (here)

 You want to make sure you choose the suitable class for you and your partner to prepare for the big day!
 It also makes it less scary and intimidating when you know what to expect.
 This can make a lot of those anxious, nervous feelings go away.

 6. Listen to YOU!

 I’m sure by now you have already received some unsolicited advice from almost everyone.
-They will tell you what they think you should do, what you shouldn’t do, you name it.
-Obviously receiving advice from friends and family is always helpful, but what may have been helpful for them may not work for you.
+They will tell you what they think you should and shouldn’t do—you name it.
+However, receiving advice from friends and family is always helpful, but what may have been beneficial for them may not work for you.
 Remember that.
 So be sure to listen to YOUR instincts and do what you feel is right for you and your baby.

 I hope this helped!
 Did you use any of these tips during your pregnancy?
 Would you add anything to this list?